Hrithik5/Terraform-Projects/README.md

 - **IAM roles** enforcing least-privilege access.
 - **Encryption** for data at rest and in transit.

+- ### Important Information:
+  The Flask app used in this project is just for demo purposes only.

 ---

 ## 🛠️ Tech Stack